hsk81/protobuf-rpc-js/README.md

 [on:message] {"name":".Calculator.Service.add","id":2456212322,"data":"CIQBEMYB"}
 ```

 As you see the wire protocol is now JSON!
-The `protocol` parameter expects a function, and it allows you to build any kind of middle ware you can imagine, e.g. for compression, authentication, profiling etc. - in principle you can completely replace the `Rpc.Request` and `Rpc.Response` here (as long as you servers understand your changes of course).
+The `protocol` parameter expects a function, and it allows you to build any kind of middle ware you can imagine, e.g. for compression, authentication, profiling etc. - in principle you can completely replace the `Rpc.Request` and `Rpc.Response` message wrappers here (as long as you servers understand your changes of course).